TheMostafax/MERN-Test/README.md

 # OZONE3-WebApp
-A WebApp using MERN (MongoDB-Express-React-NodeJs)
+A WebApp using MERN stack (MongoDB-Express-React-NodeJs)